 What questions did you find yourself wrestling with?

 What skills did you have to use to complete this activity?

 Why might it be useful to know a lot of different words to express how you are feeling?

 How will understanding your peers’ emotions change your behavior?

 Keep the emotion continuum up and use it throughout the school year.
-Establish a habit of inviting students to move their clothespins at the beginning of the day and after lunch.
+(In an online setting this may mean going back to it collectively at least a few times a week before class starts.)
+Establish a habit of inviting students to move their clothespins (or online sticky notes) at the beginning of the day and after lunch.
 During or after an activity that is particularly challenging or exciting or frustrating, consider inviting students to move their clothespins.
 Remember to move your clothespin, too.